Filipino nationalism: Background

 In the years before the 11th century, the Philippines was divided into numerous principalities known as barangays, a name derived from Malayan boats called balangays.
 These small political units were ruled by datus, rajahs or sultans.

-In 1565, European colonization began in earnest when Spanish explorer Miguel López de Legazpi arrived from Mexico and formed the first European settlements in Cebu.
+In 1565, European colonization began in earnest when Spanish explorer Miguel López de Legazpi arrived from Mexico and formed the first European settlements in Cebu, founding the Captaincy General of the Philippines.
 Beginning with just five ships and five hundred men accompanied by Augustinian monks, and further strengthened in 1567 by two hundred soldiers, he was able to repel competing Portuguese colonizers and to create the foundations for the Spanish colonization of the Archipelago.
-In 1571, the Spanish occupied the kingdoms of Maynila and Tondo and established Manila as the capital of the Spanish East Indies.
+In 1571, the Spanish occupied the kingdoms of Maynila and Tondo and established Manila as the capital of the Captaincy General of the Philippines and the Spanish East Indies.
 This Spanish colonization united the Philippine archipelago into a single political entity.

 Luzon has been the dominant island since the era of Spanish colonialism and played an important role in the national movement.
-While predominantly Christian, the southern islands (Mindanao, and the Sulu Archipelago) have a significant Muslim population since the 14th century, having arrived in the island with traders and missionaries along the routes that follow Borneo's coast.
+While predominantly Christian, the southern islands (Mindanao, and the Sulu Archipelago) have a significant Muslim population since the 14th century, having been established by traders and missionaries from several sultanates in the wider Malay Archipelago, along the routes that follow Borneo's coast.